gaehlerm/SoftwareEngineering/README.md

 In every bigger code base, you’ll have to work with several libraries.
 Some of them are developed internally, others are 3rd party libraries.
 There are many things to consider when making such choices.
 The very first question is: do you need another library?
 Or can you implement the required functionality within an existing library?
 There are some mechanisms that favor smaller or bigger libraries. s
 // These rules were for domain models and not for libraries.
 Move it to the according location.
-Instead add the rules from Clean Architecutre.
+Instead add the rules from Clean Architecture.

 Reasons favoring bigger libraries are:
 -	Flow between user tasks is smoother when more is handled with a unified model